ohmyr9/springcloud_demo/README.md

 mvn install -Dmaven.test.skip=true
 ``````

-There are two ways to start up the project.
-Every module has 2 property files, one for the docker-compose environment (**application-dev.properties**), and the other (**application.properties**)for local start-up
+There are two ways to start the project.
+Each module has two property files: one for the Docker Compose environment (application-dev.properties) and another forapplication.properties). local startup (

 1. Use docker-compose